-- In the Application Profile Name field, input appeantutor. - In the Web Folder field, input appeantutor (This field is automatically filled with what you enter in the Application Profile Name field, so you may just need to check it.). - Select Web from the Project Type dropdown list box.
+- In the Application Profile Name field, input appeantutor.
+The Web Folder field is automatically filled with what you enter in the Application Profile Name field. - Select Web from the Project Type dropdown list box.

 Step 2: Click Next to proceed.